flatironinstitute/nemos/docs/developers_notes/03-glm.md

     The introduction of `_safe_score` and `_safe_simulate` offers notable benefits:

     1. It eliminates the need for subclasses to redo checks in their `score` and `simulate` methods, leading to concise code.
     2. The methods `score` and `simulate` must be defined by subclasses due to their abstract nature in `_BaseRegressor`.
-This mandates alignment with the `scikit-learn` API and ensures subclass-specific docstrings.
+This ensures subclass-specific docstrings for public methods.

 ### Abstract Methods
-On top of the abstract methods inherited from `_BaseRegressor`, `_BaseGLM` implements,
+Besides the methods acquired from `_BaseRegressor`, `_BaseGLM` introduces:

-1. **`residual_deviance`**: Computes the residual deviance for a GLM model.
+1. **`residual_deviance`**: Computes a GLM's residual deviance.
 The deviance, on par with the likelihood, is model specific.

 !!! note
-    The residual deviance can be written as a function of the log-likelihood.
-This allows for a concrete implementation of it in the `_BaseGLM`, however the subclass specific implementation can be more robust and/or efficient.
+    The residual deviance can be formulated as a function of log-likelihood.
+Although a concrete `_BaseGLM` implementation is feasible, subclass-specific implementations might offer increased robustness or efficiency.

 ## The Concrete Class `PoissonGLM`

-The class `PoissonGLM` is a concrete implementation of an un-regularized Poisson GLM model.
+The class `PoissonGLM` is a concrete implementation of the un-regularized Poisson GLM model.

 ### Inheritance

 `PoissonGLM` inherits from `_BaseGLM`, which provides methods for predicting firing rates and "safe" methods to score and simulate spike trains.
-Inheritance enforce the concrete implementation of `fit`, `score`, `simulate`, and `residual_deviance`.
+Inheritance enforces the concrete implementation of `fit`, `score`, `simulate`, and `residual_deviance`.

 ### Attributes